Broughton Archipelago (25.200)

 3

-The Broughton Archipelago is a literal maze of islands, and no day’s paddle will be the same.
-If the weather conditions allow, we’ll paddle along the edge of the Archipelago in Queen Charlotte Strait, home to sea bird colonies, sea lions, and a view equaling the west coast.
-Turning into the sheltered waters of the Archipelago, we can explore this mystical area and it’s first nations sites, hidden bays, and rich rainforest.
+If the weather conditions allow, we paddle along the edge of the Archipelago in Queen Charlotte Strait, home to seabirds, seals, humpback whales, and expansive views.
+Turning into the sheltered waters of the Archipelago, we can explore this mystical area and its First Nations sites, hidden bays, and rich rainforest.

 Meals: Breakfast, Lunch, Dinner